ktountas/L1-Norm-Algorithms/README.md

 ## Python Implementation:

-The entry point for the matrix algorithm is the file l1_pca_example.py.
+The entry point for the matrix decomposition algorithm is the file l1_pca_example.py.
-The entry point for the tensor algorithm is the file ir_tensor_l1pca_example.py.
+The entry point for the tensor decomposition algorithm is the file ir_tensor_l1pca_example.py.

 We have tested the code on Python 3.7.*.
 The prerequisite packages to run it are:
 - scipy (publicly available from: https://www.scipy.org/install.html)